atom/atom-keymap/README.md

 ## Development

-The tests for this module must be run in Electron.
+The tests for this module *must* be run in Electron because they depend on browser APIs.

-* For this reason, `devtool` is bundled as a development dependency to run the tests.
+* [`devtool`](https://github.com/Jam3/devtool) is bundled as a development dependency to run the tests.
-* Native modules need to be compiled against the version of Electron included with `devtool`.
-This should happen automatically on `npm install`, but you can run `electron-rebuild` at any time to recompile native dependencies if you need to.
+* Native modules need to be compiled against the version of Electron included with `devtool`. **Be sure to run `electron-rebuild` be sure recompile native dependencies before running tests.**
-* Tests should be run with `npm test`
+* Tests can be run in batch mode with `npm test`
-* If you want to use the debugger, profiler, etc or just speed up your flow by being able to refresh the electron window to re-run tests, use the `npm run test-drive` script.
+* If you want to use the debugger, profiler, etc or just speed up your flow by being able to refresh the `devtool` window to re-run tests, use the `npm run test-drive` script.
 This will keep `devtool` open instead of exiting after the test run.